LucianNovo/WikiKrawl/README.md

 Currently on Phase 1:
   This project will have many iterations, begining with a build that accesses(parses and collects) eventData from a single article.
-This data will be stored on a locally in a TBD data structure that will be fed to a simileTimeline input.
+This data will be stored on a locally in a TBD data structure that will be fed to a simileTimeline.